hubert3/iSniff-GPS/README.md

 Instructions
 ------------

-Install Django, Scapy and all required Python modules.
+1. Install Django, Scapy and all required Python modules.

-Initialise an empty database by running `./manage.py syncdb`.
+2. Initialise an empty database by running `./manage.py syncdb`.

-Import data from a pcap by running `./run.sh -r <chan11.pcap>` or start live sniffing with `./run.sh -i mon0`.
+3. Import data from a pcap by running `./run.sh -r <chan11.pcap>` or start live sniffing with `./run.sh -i mon0`.

-Start the web interface by running `./manage.py runserver ip:port`.
+4. Start the web interface by running `./manage.py runserver ip:port`.

 To solicit ARPs from iOS devices, set up an access point with DHCP disabled (e.g. using airbase-ng) and configure your sniffing interface to the same channel.

-After associating to the network, iOS devices will send up to three ARPs destined for the MAC address of the DHCP server on previously joined networks.
-On typical home WiFi routers this is usually the same as the WiFi interface MAC address, which can be used for accurate geo-location.
-On larger corporate WiFi networks the MAC of the DHCP server may be different and thus cannot be used for geolocation.
+Once associated, iOS devices will send up to three ARPs destined for the MAC address of the DHCP server on previously joined networks.
+On typical home WiFi routers, the DHCP server MAC address is the same as the WiFi interface MAC address, which can be used for accurate geolocation.
+On larger corporate WiFi networks, the MAC of the DHCP server may be different and thus cannot be used for geolocation.

 Dependencies
 ------------